Maria Yoon

-Maria Yoon (born 1971), a.k.a.
-Maria the Korean Bride, is a New York-based performance artist and filmmaker.
-She is best known for her extended performance art project and film where in the course of nine years, she gets married in all 50 of the United States, Puerto Rico, the District of Columbia and the US Virgin Islands.
+Maria Yoon (born 1971), also known as Maria the Korean Bride, is a Korean-born American performance artist and filmmaker.
+Based in New York City, she is best known for her extended performance art project and film where in the course of nine years, she gets married in all fifty U.S. states, as well as Puerto Rico, the District of Columbia, and the U.S. Virgin Islands.